kovzol/lego-linkages/README.md

-In all models there is a long red beam with 15 holes (actually its practicable size is just 14 units) which will be used to firmly hold the model with the one hand (for right-handed persons this is the left hand), and a G2 type pen refill which will be inserted in a certain connection peg, and hold and moved with the other hand, on a sheet of paper.
+In all models there is a long red beam with 15 holes (actually its practicable size is just 14 units) which will be used to firmly hold the model with the one hand (for right-handed persons this is the left hand), and a G2 type pen refill which will be inserted in a certain connector peg, and hold and moved with the other hand, on a sheet of paper.
 This sheet of paper will be pressed down by the whole construction, practically by the force of the one hand.

+In some linkages an A2 type refill should be used.
+It ensures a longer distance between the sheet of paper and the beam than the G2 type, but assembling the linkage should be performed more carefully.
+It may be useful to insert the refill first in the connector peg as deeply as possible, and only then put the peg in the beam downside-up.

 ### Compass